HOPLAB-LBP/hoplab-wiki/docs/get-started/computer-setup.md

         The license fee can be covered using individual professional funding sources (e.g., bench fees, grant money, etc.), depending on your contractual situation.
 For more details, please discuss with your PI.

         ??? warning "Transition to ‘Individual License"
             The old '5pack' license will no longer be available after October 31, 2024.
 To continue using MATLAB, users must switch to an 'Individual License' or 'Designated Computer License'.
 It is recommended to remove any older versions of MATLAB and install the most recent version as an 'Individual License' user.
 For newer versions (from R2023b onwards), you can easily switch licenses by placing a new license file.
 Detailed instructions are available [here](https://nl.mathworks.com/matlabcentral/answers/2099121-how-do-i-transition-matlab-installations-to-matlab-individual-and-the-campus-wide-license).

-    2. Download MATLAB:
+    2. **Download MATLAB**:

-        - Get the MATLAB installation files from the [ICTS License Tool](https://icts.kuleuven.be/apps/license/download/MATLAB/index.html).
+        - Get the MATLAB installation files from the [ICTS License Catalogue](https://icts.kuleuven.be/apps/license/download/MATLAB/index.html).
         - Follow the instructions to download the installer for your operating system.

-    3. Install and activate MATLAB:
+    3. **Install and activate MATLAB**:

         - Run the MATLAB installer and follow the on-screen instructions.
         - During the activation process, select "Individual License" and log in with your MathWorks account.
-        - Input the license key provided through the ICTS License Tool when prompted.
+        - Input the license key provided through the ICTS License Catalogue when prompted.

     ??? tip "Updating Your PC Registration"
         To change your registered computer name or IP address: